notaryproject/notary/docs/basic-operations.md

 $ notary init example.com/user/collection
 ```

-On initialization, notary creates all the necessary keys needed to sign content for this collection, create the necessary TUF metadata files and push them to the remote notary server.
-If you already have a root key, notary uses it instead of generating a new one.
+On initialization, notary creates all the keys necessary to sign content for this collection, creates the TUF metadata files and stages them, ready for a `publish` command to push them to a remote server.
+If any root keys are present either in an attached Yubikey, or the appropriate directory (most easily added via the `notary key import` command), the `init` command will choose one of the existing root keys to use for this new collection, preferring a key present in a Yubikey, over a key present on disk.

 The default notary server URL configured with Notary is [https://notary-server:4443/].
-This default value can overridden (by priority order):
+This default value can overridden (in priority order) by:

-	* by specifying the option `--server/-s` on commands requiring call to the notary server.
+	* specifying the option `--server/-s` on commands requiring call to the notary server.
-	* by setting the `NOTARY_SERVER_URL` environment variable.
+	* setting the `NOTARY_SERVER_URL` environment variable.
-	* by setting the `remote_server` option inside of your configuration file (defaults to `~/.notary/config.json`)
+	* setting the `remote_server` option inside of your configuration file (notary will attempt to read a config file at the default location `~/.notary/config.json`)

 ## Adding and deleting content from an existing trusted collection